kobolcs/qcs/java-event-driven-tests/README.md

 * Apache Maven
 * Docker Desktop (for Testcontainers)

+If Docker is not available, the integration tests will be skipped automatically.

 The JDK and Maven are only necessary when not using the Docker image provided in this repository.